AlyssaXD/chapter-2/README.md

 <h1>Chapter 2</h2>
-<h3>Student will understand how to use data and data types</h3>
+<h3>Objective: Student will understand how to use data and data types</h3>

-Using Data
+Using Data<br>
-Assignments answer each of these in your Google Site Page 58 figure 2-1 using Concatenated "+" and page 60 You Do It  page 62
+Page 58 figure 2-1 using Concatenated "+" and page 60<br>
+You Do It  page 62<br>
-What are Integer Data Types page 64
+What are Integer Data Types page 64<br>
-What is the Boolean Data Types page 70
+What is the Boolean Data Types page 70 <br>
-What is the Char Data type page 73
+What is the Char Data type page 73<br>
-Page 83 do figure 2-21 in Eclipse
+Page 83 do figure 2-21 in Eclipse<br>
-Page 84 complete You Do It
+Page 84 complete You Do It<br>
-Page 88 Complete figure 2-26 in Eclipse
+Page 88 Complete figure 2-26 in Eclipse<br>
-Page 90 Complete figure 2-30 in Eclipse
+Page 90 Complete figure 2-30 in Eclipse<br>
-Page 91 complete figure 2-32 in Eclipse
+Page 91 complete figure 2-32 in Eclipse<br>
-Page 97 complete figure 2-37 in Eclipse
+Page 97 complete figure 2-37 in Eclipse<br>
-Page 98 You Do It
+Page 98 You Do It<br>
-Page 104 You Do it
+Page 104 You Do it<br>

 <h3>This all goes into your Chapter 2 Portfolio</h3>
 What is the Scanner Class?